fhelwanger/eslint-globals-test/README.md

 ## Expected result

 ```
-  1:1   error  'setTimeout' is not defined  no-undef
-  2:3   error  'console' is not defined     no-undef
   5:1   error  'fetch' is not defined   no-undef
   9:20  error  'Worker' is not defined  no-undef

-✖ 4 problems (4 errors, 0 warnings)
+✖ 2 problems (2 errors, 0 warnings)
 ```